bombkiml/beech-api/README.md

     }
   ```

-:grey_question: Tips: Inside the endpoints file must be export ``init()`` function for initialize the the endpoints |
+:grey_question: Tips: Inside the endpoints file must be export ``init()`` function for initialize the the endpoints. |
 ------------ |

 #
 ### Models
-  The ``models`` keep the files of function(s) for retriving, inserting, updating and deleting with SQL data. for understanding you might make model name same your table name in ``src/models`` folder
+  The ``models`` keep the files of function(s) for retriving, inserting, updating and deleting with SQL data. for understanding you might make model name same your table name in ``src/models`` folder.

   ```js
     // Fruits.js